NLnetLabs/cascade/doc/manual/source/key-management.rst

 have a SOA serial that is greater than or equal to the one that was checked.

 Automation of :subcmd:`cache-expired1` and :subcmd:`cache-expired2` is
-controlled by the :option:`ksk.auto-expire = true` policy options.
+controlled by the :option:`auto-expire <ksk.auto-expire = true>` policy
+options.
 When enabled, the cron subcommand simply checks if enough time has passed to invoke :subcmd:`cache-expired1` or :subcmd:`cache-expired2`.

 Finally the ``done`` boolean enables automation of the :subcmd:`roll-done` step.
 This automation is very similar to the ``report`` automation.
 The only